1. Did you have any pre-conceived ideas about the music industry?

+2. Do you write your own songs?
+What's your inspiration?
 Yes, I do write my own songs.
 I really find inspiration from everything.
 I mean, I'll be in a conversation with someone and they will say something that may catch my ear and I'll completely tune out as I start to turn it around and over and sort of "see" a whole picture form around it.
 It may not be very nice to the person who was talking, but I usually try to politely tell them what's going on - that I'm in a moment of creativity and not having a flashback or stroke!

 Nature always stimulates me.
 But I do find that I keep coming back to the business of humanity, from the most mundane to the most heartbreaking, for inspiration.

+3. What music/artists do you listen to when you are not playing your own?
 It's funny but I don't listen to that much music these days.
 When I do, I find it's a lot of the old classics or things I grew up with, or foreign language stuff, that way I'm not distracted by the lyrics - this, from a writer!
 Having said all that, here's some of the stuff I've been listening to lately: Bulgarian Women's Choirs, Donny Hathaway, Keith Richards "Talk is Cheap", John Mayer "Continuum", Death Cab for Cutie, Psapp . . .

+4. What's next?
+Tour/Album/Single?
 The official record release for "Rock & Roll Housewife" is at Joe's Pub on September 11th - it will be the first gig with the new band, so we're psyched about that.
 And of course, I'm still working out the kinks technically, given the electronic nature of what I do.
 We'd love to get something going in Europe and do some touring there, who knows, maybe we'll even come to Australia?!
 Also, we're really pursuing film licensing, because of the dramatic quality to the music.
 But, I'm a new mom to a 3-month old son, so for now, touring will be a bit limited.

 5. Was there a moment you contemplated throwing in the towel?